 Here streets dip into the ocean and pathways lead toward the bay.
-Fremantle, Cottesloe, and Claremont are home to not only the idyllic beach lifestyle, but to some humble sustainable eateries that beckon locals on a daily basis.
+Fremantle, Cottesloe, and Claremont are home to not only the idyllic beach lifestyle, but to some humble sustainable dining spots Perth locals can no longer keep secret.

 Bread in Common